iPhone appear to turn off for a while overnight? You're not alone - 9to5Mac

 My setup? iPhone 15 Pro Max running iOS 17.0.3 since the moment it came out.
 No battery charge optimizations were enabled, and I was charging with MagSafe.
 I have noticed some system hangs, especially after updating apps, but nothing too serious.

 Per user comments, the occurrence doesn’t seem limited to the new phones either.
-The one thing in common, at least for now, is that it happened last night.
-Hopefully we learn more about what’s going on with the situation.
+The one thing in common, at least for now, is that it happens overnight while charging.

-Despite what the battery level history shows, I’m skeptical that the iPhone actually powered all the way off for several hours only to power back up.
-On the other hand, I was asleep when it happened and don’t actually know what the phone was doing.
+Despite what the battery level history shows, I’m unsure that the iPhone actually powered all the way off for several hours only to power back up.
+On the other hand, I was asleep when it happened to me and don’t actually know what the phone was doing.

 See this oddity yourself?
 You can check your battery level chart in Settings > Battery > Last 24 Hours.
 Let us know what you find.